14 Call Center Interview Questions & Answers

 My linguist friend told me that I should not have told that publisher anymore that I would be self-publishing my translation.
 I felt really sad and upset about the whole thing but adversity breeds success and in 2020, the initial print run of 500 copies were sold out.

-The Little Prince in Chavacano was launched in September of 2018.
+The Little Prince in Chavacano was published in September of 2018.

 With inflation rising, I decided to turn some of my cash into inventory.
-In 2022, I had another 500 copies of El Diutay Principe printed.
+In 2022 (two years after the initial printing), I had another 500 copies of El Diutay Principe printed.

 Most of my sales came from Shopee.
 Before the BIR registration requirement became a thing, I saw no reason to sell the book in bookstores because sales were robust even with just an online shop in Shopee.